LinuxBegin/Linux-Verse/README.md

 # 5. OpenSUSE:
 Another great distribution for programmers based on Fedora.
 It uses the `zypper` command instead of the traditional `dnf` command.
 Way more stable, easy-to-use, and better for budget and high-end PCs.
 However i would only recommend it for sysadmin and Web developers as it does not support Raspberry Pi and often a time require you to be comfortable with the terminal.
 It comes in two different editions: Leap(stable) and Tumbleweeb(Rolling-release) giving you the flexibility for a range of Hardware as compared to Ubuntu.
 Here's the [Webpage](https://www.opensuse.org/).

+# **6. Ultramarine Linux**:
+Another great Distro built to assist those accustomed to Ubuntu-Debian Based systems.
+It's pretty easy-to-use, Fast and has much more variety of apps thanks to pre-setup RPM Fusion Repositories.
+Highly inspired by various Anime Styles and best for tech buisnessmen and Companies.
+A stable rolling-release distro that's also highly customizable.
+Comes in three different editions: Flagship (Budgie), GNOME and KDE Plasma